Make it Unique by Adding Decorative Knobs

 I honestly never thought I’d love a coat rack as much as I love this one!
 Today’s plans are for the perfect accessory to help corral those backpacks, coats, scarves, etc!
 These free DIY woodworking plans to build a Coat Rack Post is completely customizable by you!

 The plans are written to build the post only… It is up to your creative genius to add hooks and/or knobs to personalize the post for your space!
-I finished the post using a grey stain over a dark stain, then added glass door knobs and handles, plus metal shelf brackets.
+I finished the post using a grey stain over a dark stain, then added glass door knobs and handles, plus metal shelf brackets to make this truly one of a kind!

 I found these vintage door knobs at Hobby Lobby –